SCOTT-HAMILTON/Protifydroid/README.md

 To work with your computer, use the [Protify desktop app](https://github.com/SCOTT-HAMILTON/Protify).
 Protifydroid will only work if both your mobile and your computer are connected to the same local network such has your home's wifi.
 It uses mDNS under the hood.

 ## Building
-Protify is configured with Android Studio
+Protifydroid is configured with Android Studio

 ## License
-Protify is released under the well known [MIT License](https://scott-hamilton.mit-license.org/)
+Protifydroid is released under the well known [MIT License](https://scott-hamilton.mit-license.org/)